GADGETS, gizmos, a 24-hour global media world, the unrelenting rise of the digital age…

 Key Stage 4

 At Key Stage 4 students are offered the opportunity to study for the Cambridge National iMedia award.
 This is offered through the OCR exam board.
 Learners complete the course which is equivalent to a GCSE.
 The course is broken into 4 parts.
-3 of those parts are worth 75%.
-Some of the units that they could study are; digital graphics, character design, video production, Animation, website design, photography and many more.
-A pre production exam worth 25% makes up the final part of the qualification.
+Some of the units that they could study are; digital graphics, character design, designing a game concept, Animation, website design, photography and many more.
+A pre-production exam makes up the final part of the qualification.
 An ideal subject for those students who enjoy writing and creativity.